Non-Abelian Geometric Phases in Triangular Structures And Universal SU(2) Control in Shape Space: The Wilczek-Zee connection

 \section{The Wilczek-Zee connection}

-We start by constructing the SU(2) Wilczek-Zee connection \cite{WilczekZee1984} for a generic three-body system.
-We label with $\mathbf{r}_a(t)$ ($a=1,2,3$) the time-dependent positions of the three objects, viewed as the vertices of a (virtual) time-dependent triangle $\Delta(t)$, and we assume that the center of mass is at rest at the origin
+We start by constructing the (adiabatic) SU(2) Wilczek-Zee connection \cite{WilczekZee1984} for a generic three-body system.
+We label with $\mathbf{r}_{\mathrm a}(t)$ ($\mathrm a=1,2,3$) the time-dependent positions of the three objects with masses $m_{\mathrm a}$ viewed as the vertices of a (virtual) time-dependent triangle $\Delta(t)$, and we assume that the center of mass is at rest at the origin

-We invoke Guichardet’s theorem~\cite{Guichardet-1984}, which states that when the total orbital angular momentum vanishes, the \(\mathbf{r}_a(t)\) are classically restricted to vibrations on the plane of the triangle.
+We invoke Guichardet’s theorem~\cite{Guichardet-1984}, which states that when the total orbital angular momentum vanishes, the \(\mathbf{r}_{\mathrm a}(t)\) are classically restricted to vibrations on the plane of the triangle.
 The geometric rotation induced by these vibrations is encoded in a $\mathrm{U}(1)$ connection $A$, which determines the holonomy in the corresponding shape space of triangles \cite{Guichardet-1984, Iwai-1987, Shapere-1989b, Littlejohn-1997}.
 Notably in the semiclassical Born–Oppenheimer regime this $\mathrm{U(1)}$ connection manifests spectroscopically as a Berry phase producing an observable sign change of the electronic wavefunction over a closed Jahn–Teller vibrational cycle~\cite{Mead-1992,Yarkony-1996}.

 Classically, Guichardet’s $U(1)$ connection $A$ encodes the geometric rotation generated by planar vibrations of the triangle about its normal.
 But in a quantum three-body system with total angular momentum $L_{\rm tot}=0$ the ground state is rotationally invariant.
 Consequently the overall spatial orientation, including the direction of the normal, is a gauge redundancy rather than a physical observable.
 For this, after removing the center of mass the internal configuration space is $\mathbb{R}^6\simeq\mathbb{R}^+\times\mathbb{S}^5$, where $\mathbb{R}^+$ gives the size and $\mathbb{S}^5$ is the preshape sphere of centered unit-size triangles.
 Quotienting by global rotations identifies preshapes related by $SO(3)$ and yields Kendall's shape sphere $\mathbb{S}^5/SO(3)\simeq\mathbb{S}^2_{K}$~\cite{Kendall-1999}.
 The resulting configuration manifold is $\mathbb{R}^+\times\mathbb{S}^2_{K}$, with an overall size (breathing) coordinate along $\mathbb{R}^+$ and two independent shape coordinates on $\mathbb{S}^2_{K}$.
 In many triangular molecular systems, the lowest excitations at fixed size form a gapped, near-degenerate vibrational (i.e. shape changing) $E$-doublet associated with these shape degrees of freedom.
 The adiabatic transport of the $E$-modes in shape space is governed by the non-Abelian Wilczek–Zee connection as an $SU(2)$ gauge field over $\mathbb{S}^2_{K}$, and the associated kinematic frame bundle for closed vibrational loops is the Hopf fibration $\mathbb{S}^3_{K}\to\mathbb{S}^2_{K}$ with $U(1)$ fiber.